 A Cinque Terre day trip is one of our favorite things to do while we are in Florence.
-Escaping the heat and enjoying the beautiful Mediterranean sea is something we could do over and over again.
+Escaping the heat and enjoying the beautiful Mediterranean Sea is something we could do over and over again.
 We have probably made about 10 different trips to Cinque Terre and we have stayed the night.
-So as you might imagine, we have become quite proficient in planning a Cinque Terre day trip.
+So as you might imagine, we have become quite proficient in planning a Cinque Terre day trip from Florence.

-Most people who visit the major cities in central to northern Italy (Milan, Florenc, Rome), find themselves longing for the seaside villages of Cinque Terre.
+Most people who visit the major cities in central to northern Italy (from Rome to Florence and even to Milan), find themselves longing for the seaside villages of Cinque Terre.
 The problem is, how do you plan a day trip from Florence to Cinque Terre.
 Planning a day trip to Cinque Terre from Florence will require a bit of research and a lot of energy.
 Or, you can just follow the tips below!

 From Rome and Milan, a day trip to Cinque is quite difficult as the journey is 4+ hours by train.
 However, from Florence, you can reach Cinque Terre in about 2.5 hours by train.
 So how do you do it?
 Well, here are our tips for the most efficient way to do Cinque Terre as a day trip!

 Staying in Florence?
 Check out our Florence travel guide!